kenneth-fossen/project-version-cmp-action/README.md

 ### `projects`

 **Required** List of project files to check the version of.
 Default `""`.
-Uses paths defined from the root of the Git Repo.
+Uses paths defined from the root of the Git repository.

 ## Outputs